 - Promoting Behavioral Health within Communities to Reduce Criminal Justice Contact (Co-Principal Investigator).
 Funded through the NIH Clinical and Translational Science Award (CTSA) Consortium, the purpose of this study is to collaboratively engage with community stakeholders to develop an applied conceptual framework for building social capacity to better address the complex behavioral health needs of people with criminal justice involvement.

 - Evaluation: Justice and Mental Health Collaborative (Principal Investigator).
 A mixed methods process and outcome evaluation of a Bureau of Justice Assistance funded initiative being led by the Cook County Health and Hospital Systems and the Circuit Court of Cook County.

 - Phase One Evaluation: Access to Community-Based Treatment (ACT) Court (Principal Investigator).
 This mixed methods study entails a preliminary evaluation of an innovative drug court targeting individuals with substance dependence at high risk of prison incarceration.

 Professor Epperson teaches courses in direct social work practice, as well as a course that he designed entitled “Smart Decarceration: A Grand Challenge for Social Work.”
 He has over 15 years of post-MSW clinical and administrative social work experience in behavioral health and criminal justice settings.

 Prior to joining SSA, professor Epperson was a Postdoctoral Fellow at the Center for Behavioral Health Services & Criminal Justice Research at Rutgers University's Institute for Health, Health Care Policy, and Aging Research.
-He received his Ph.D. with distinction and M.Phil. from the Columbia University School of Social Work, a M.S.W. from Grand Valley State University, and a B.S. in Sociology/Criminal Justice from Central Michigan University.
+He received his Ph.D. with distinction from the Columbia University School of Social Work, a M.S.W. from Grand Valley State University, and a B.S. in Sociology/Criminal Justice from Central Michigan University.